Lesson Sample

 4 – 190 LITERARY DICTATION 11A – 15 Minutes

 A – One more time, only this time we’ll go over your notes (computer or paper) afterwards.
-You have a sneak peak now, so you know the areas that may trip you up.
+You have a sneak peek now, so you know the areas that may trip you up.
 Make the decision to go for them or drop them as soon as possible.
 3 GREEN breaths in and 3 RED breaths out.
 Start the dictation.

-B – Now go over your notes and stop the dictation at each spot you had an error.
+B – Done?
+Now go over your notes and stop the dictation at each spot you had an error.
 If you have a drop of a few words or more, take a look up a few lines.
 Was there something there that caused you to stumble?
 If so, was it worth trying to get it?

 5 – 210 2-VOICE DICTATION 11A – 5 Minutes

+A – A last push before we test.
+That’s right, test!
+Ahhhhh!!!!
+Oh, wait…a test isn’t that bad.
+It’s just another chunk of dictation, just like the 4 million we’ve done before.
+And in your case a test is a good thing.
+Sounds lame, right?
+But a test is your Golden Ticket.
 Just in case you’ve never seen Willy Wonka, I’ll explain.
 There was a boy named Charlie who had a dream.
 He wanted more than anything to visit Willy Wonka in a magical chocolate factory.
 The only way to do that was to find a Golden Ticket that was hidden within only a few of millions of candy bars.
 The chances of finding that Golden Ticket and living his dreams were pretty thin.
 But…this was a movie, so he found that Golden Ticket and everybody lived happily ever after.
+In your case the Golden Ticket is your state exam.
+And you don’t have to search high and low for it – it’s right there!
+They are handing it to you!
+All you have to do is take it from them!

 A test is nothing more than an opportunity to prove what you’ve learned.
 Don’t you think you’ve learned how to write well on your machine?
 Haven’t you acquired a skill that very few can even understand?
 You should be looking forward to tests!
 Every test is a Golden Ticket just begging to be snatched up by you!

-B – You know what – let’s forget about the 210 and let’s go straight into the test right now!
+B – You know what – let’s forget about the 210 and go straight into the test right now!

 6 – 200 2-VOICE DICTATION 11A – 65 Minutes